Welcome

 I am post-doctoral researcher at the Humboldt University Berlin.
-My research interests lie in the fields of economic history and political economy.
-In my work, I investigate nation-building policies, the drivers of inequality, the consequences of globalization, and the rise of the political left, often with a focus on 19th century Germany.
-My dissertation "The Political Economy of Social Identity in 19th Century Germany" was awarded the Gino Luzzatto Prize by the European Historical Economics Society for the best dissertation in economic history submitted between July 2019 and June 2021 (summary published in the European Review of Economic History here).
+In my research, I focus on two topics at the intersection of political economy, labor economics, and economic history: social conflict and structural change.
+The research on social conflict circles around the question of how the labor movement became more integrated and less radical in Germany.
+In my research on structural change, I study economic shocks, e.g., the industrialization and the first globalization, as drivers of changes in the distribution along various dimensions like wealth and labor.
+My dissertation "The Political Economy of Social Identity in 19th Century Germany" was awarded the Gino Luzzatto Prize by the European Historical Economics Society for the best dissertation in economic history submitted between July 2019 and June 2021.
 A recent version of CV can be found here.

 Research